 According to the Democratic Party, the election they just lost in a humiliating landslide was the most important election in anyone’s lifetime, a last-ditch effort to protect democracy itself from Trump’s incipient authoritarianism.
 Out of the entire population, they could only choose one person to be their champion, to go head-to-head against Donald Trump and stop his new fascist cacocracy from becoming reality.
 The lives and welfare of millions—billions!—depended on their making the right choice.
 And who did they pick?
 One of the least popular politicians in the country, the goofy cackling woman who says things like ‘It is time to do what we have been doing, and that time is every day,’ who seems mildly but permanently xanned, who moves through the world like a pat of half-melted butter.
 For the Democrats to lose one election to Donald Trump by nominating an obviously terrible candidate is an honest mistake.
 Two, and something’s up.
 The question isn’t why Harris lost to Trump—why was she ever in a position to lose to him in the first place?

 Kamala Harris is not an untalented politician.
 In fact, she’s a very good one, but unfortunately that’s all she’s good at.
-Her parents seem like they were genuinely interesting people.
+Her parents do seem like genuinely interesting people.
 Donald Harris is a Jamaican development economist and one of only a handful of people to have received his country’s Order of Merit; the others include Bob Marley, Derek Walcott, and Fidel Castro.
 Shyamala Gopalan Harris was a Tam-Brahm from Madras who moved to America to research the genetics of breast cancer.
 Not exactly the kind of hardscrabble immigrant background that plays well in America, but it’s not boring either.
 The couple met through the Black Panthers.
 Cool!
 But maybe coming to America was a mistake, because in America everything is tinsel-thin, and in America even students of the historical dialectic can produce a daughter who goes around giving unrequited commencement speeches on what can be, unburdened by what has been.
 Kamala was not good at school, not particularly talented at university, and when she defaulted to law school she wasn’t particularly stellar there either.
 But at Howard she was pouting around with the girls at Alpha Kappa Alpha, which was apparently the swaggiest, brown-paper-baggiest sorority on campus, and at Hastings Law School she was the head of the Black Law Students Association.
 She was good at the game, making connections, leveraging them, getting ahead.
 After law school she spent a few years dating California political legend Willie Brown, and while it might not be fair to imagine that’s the only explanation for her political success, he can’t exactly have hurt.
-She got herself into enough of the right circles to jump from District Attorney to the Attorney General to the Senate.
+She got herself into enough of the right circles to jump from District Attorney to Attorney General to the Senate.
 Her world kept getting bigger; by 2003 she was calling Willie Brown ‘the albatross hanging around my neck.’
 By all accounts, she’s a charismatic schmoozer, but deeply tyrannical to anyone unlucky enough to find themselves among her underlings.
 In 2020 she ran for President.
 She can’t have possibly thought she would win.
 It was Joe Biden’s year, the result was already written, and she was a two-year Senator with no actual achievements to her name.
 But it was a smart move: raise her profile, make her talents known, and after dropping out she could leverage her way into some kind of juicy post.
-Keep on swimming, always upwards.
+Keep on climbing.
 She’s a very good politician.

 The one thing missing from this story, though, is the electorate.
 Kamala Harris isn’t good with electorates.
 She’s a machine politician.
 She wants power, but not for any particular reason.
 It’s just that life is a game, and the point is to reach the highest level.
 Sidle your way into a series of darker and smokier rooms.
 When she ran for Attorney General in 2010 she secured endorsements from Diane Feinstein and Nancy Pelosi, but in the end she beat her Republican opponent by less than one percentage point—in California, which hasn’t elected a Republican AG in thirty years.
 When she dropped out of the 2020 Democratic primary, it was still 2019.
 She was polling as close to 0% as makes no difference, and had not actually contested a single state.
 But why bother?
 For politicians like Harris, the electorate are just another annoying hurdle on the road to success.
 And she was right.
 History intervened.
 Nobody knew it at the time, but it turned out that the 2020 election was held in the fateful year of 2020, which meant that Biden was essentially obliged to pick a black woman as his running mate.
 (A lot of people seem to remember him explicitly promising to do so, which he didn’t; he promised to put a black woman—any black woman, apparently—on the Supreme Court.
 This sort of thing was normal at the time.)
 Of all the black women available, Harris was the obvious choice.
 She wouldn’t make trouble.
 She knew how to play the game.
 She was a well-functioning part of a well-functioning machine.

 The reason Kamala Harris lost is the same as the reason she was the candidate to begin with: the Democratic Party is allergic to democracy.
 It’s the instrument of a particular form of class power; its role is basically disciplinary.
 When it comes to an actual crisis, all it knows how to do is coil in on itself, breathe in its own fumes, suck itself off until completion.
 The party knew that Joe Biden’s brains kept running out of his nose and into his morning coffee, but they kept pretending until it was far too late that he was running laps around the White House lawn and solving new problems in theoretical physics in his spare time.
-They really seemed to think that people wouldn’t notice what was right in front of them, or maybe they simply didn’t care.
-And when people did notice, when Biden stretched his arm too wide at the first debate and all the stuffing came out, the party made sure his overthrow and replacement went as smoothly and as seamlessly as possible.
+They really seemed to think that people wouldn’t notice what was right in front of them.
+Maybe they simply didn’t care.
+When people did notice, when Biden stretched his arm too wide at the first debate and all the stuffing came out, the party made sure his overthrow and replacement went as smoothly and as seamlessly as possible.
 No messy primaries, no ideological bickering, just a slick, stage-managed show.
 They’re very good at politics too.

 Do you remember Brat Summer?
 I remember Brat Summer.
 It was genuinely amazing, one of the most bizarre mass psychological phenomena I’ve ever seen.
 Before a clock spring popped out of Joe Biden’s forehead on live TV, Kamala Harris was the least popular Vice President in recent US history.
 There were a lot of reasons for this, but I think the big ones are these.
 Firstly, she was already deeply unpopular—0% polls, remember—before she became VP.
 Secondly, she’d done absolutely nothing with the position except emit strange and incomprehensible bromides whenever she opened her mouth.
 But as soon as she became the candidate, despite nothing about her actually changing, her approval rating skyrocketed.
 It turns out that all you have to do is tell the Democratic base that they ought to like someone, and they’ll just start liking her.
 I think this is evidence of an extraordinary generosity of spirit.
 All of us, and me especially, could learn something from them.
 But it was incredible to watch.
 All these pols and pundits, who had been so stiff and serious in the gloom of the Biden era, suddenly breaking out in virulent lime green.
 Like a new tropical disease ripping through the establishment.
 Doughy old columnists transformed overnight into thirteen-year-old girls in shiny lipgloss.
 Ew.
 You’re, like, totally weird.
 Somehow this career politician, born when parts of Africa still belonged to the British Empire, turned overnight into some kind of snotty egirl.
 The New York Times printed the words ‘coconut-pilled,’ along with an op-ed about how she embodied the principle of ‘black joy.’
 Sure, it was all vibes, but the vibes were good.
 In Gaza, they were lining up dozens of people in the courtyards of hospitals and crushing them to death with bulldozers, but that was all very far away.
 Wasn’t it fun, now that Old Man Biden was gone and you could play with your brand-new Kamala doll as much as you like?
 But for some unaccountable reason, among the general public, ‘Kamala: You Already Like Her!’ was not the brilliant pitch it seemed to be.